SmallMunich/nutonomy_pointpillars/README.md

 * Now, we can compare onnx results with pytorch origin model predicts as follows :

+* the pfe.onnx and rpn.onnx predicts file is located: "second/pytorch/onnx_predict_outputs", you can see it carefully.

 * pfe.onnx model compare with origin pfe-layer :
 ![Example Results](https://github.com/SmallMunich/nutonomy_pointpillars/blob/master/images/voxel_features.jpg)